A new conservation and creation centre

 The Centre Pompidou houses one of the two largest collections of modern and contemporary art in the world and the largest in Europe.
 With over 140,000 works, this national collection owned by the French State and held by the Musée National d'Art Moderne is without equal in the diversity of fields of creation and disciplines covered.

-The constant enrichment of the collection - at a rate of three acquisition committees per year - and the scope of its loans, not only in France but also abroad through the Centre Pompidou’s international outreach, makes its reserves a key strategic component for conservation
+The constant enrichment of the collection - at a rate of three acquisition committees per year - and the scope of its loans, not only in France but also abroad through the Centre Pompidou’s international outreach, makes its reserves a key strategic component for conservation.

 Currently running out of room in its storage spaces in the north of Paris, the Centre Pompidou wishes to build a larger space with equipment and facilities that are perfectly suited to the preservation of its holdings and open to innovation in the field of conservation/restoration.